-In the Bi-State Region, supply chains are complex, and include numerous business-to-business and business-to-consumer transactions.
-Many of the supply chain steps may occur within the region or the States of Illinois or Iowa, but some supply chains may lean include numerous imported products, or produced goods ultimately destined for export.
+In the Bi-State Region, supply chains are complex, and include numerous businessto-business and business-to-consumer transactions.
+Many of the supply chain steps may occur within the region or the States of Illinois or Iowa, but some supply chains may go far beyond the region, especially those for imported products, or locally produced goods ultimately destined for export.
 In many respects, the Bi-State Region can be likened to a production location - the region is distinguished by the number of manufacturing operations in the area.
 Warehouses, distribution centers and transportation service providers are located in the region - many near large operations in support functions that form industry "clusters," which are described further in following sections.
 In addition, production operations that use similar freight services and/or input products may select to locate nearby.
 Such agglomerations or clusters help in terms of attracting and retaining the needed transportation services and workforce by creating a critical mass of activity.